Family Encyclopedia >> Home & Garden

 Step 3

-Cut some of the mini wooden craft spoons in half with scissors.
-Fold over a piece of painter's tape and place it on one side of each stick.
+Cut mini wooden craft spoons in half using scissors.
+Fold painter's tape over one side of each half to protect the surface.